 Mr. Bowman supports spending a year studying the project and deciding whether to renovate or replace the building.

 Mr. Garrison noted that the CIC has this and other CWF projects on its agenda for August 30th, and that these would likely take multiple meetings to discuss.
 It is unlikely that the CIC will have any input ready until at least the end of September.

+Mr. Hanold asked what action was requested tonight; this was only a heads-up alert without a specific vote expected.

 Selectboard Consideration of Longevity for Non-Union Staff

 On Monday, August 7, 2023, the Selectboard approved putting an article on the fall town meeting warrant that would amend our town personnel bylaws by adding a longevity allowance for non-union employees that is modeled on what is currently in the NAGE professional office union contract.
 This has been on the radar screen as something needing correction for a long time.

-Longevity exists in part to compensate for being at the top of the pay scale, as union colas are generally on the low side to reflect the step increases that most employees receive.
+Longevity exists in part to compensate for being at the top of the pay scale, as union COLAs are generally on the low side to reflect the step increases that most employees receive.
 Longevity helps to balance that out a little, but it has not been available to non-union employees as it is not explicitly allowed in the current personnel bylaws.

 The current NAGE longevity amounts for each length of service are: